pylenin/purple-blue/content/posts/web-scraping-python-bs4.md

 #### Conclusion

 Beautiful Soup has a lot of useful functionality to parse HTML data.
-It’s user-friendly and has a well explained documentation.
+It is user-friendly and has a well explained documentation.
 In fact, Beautiful Soup could help you with most of your parsing of the static websites.

-In this article, you’ve learned how to scrape Wikipedia tables using Python, requests, and Beautiful Soup.
+In this article, you have learned how to scrape Wikipedia tables using Python, requests, and Beautiful Soup.
 You learned how to:

 1. Inspect the DOM structure of Wikipedia tools.
-2. Download the page’s HTML content using Python’s requests library with a `GET` request.
+2. Download the page HTML content using Python requests library with a `GET` request.
 3. Parse the downloaded HTML with Beautiful Soup to extract relevant information.

 To learn more about Python HTTP Methods, check out our [blog](https://www.pylenin.com/python-http-methods-tutorial).